The latest update for this article was written by Lindsay Podolak.

 One of America’s most famous trails, the Appalachian, cuts across from east to west at the top of the state.
 About 72 miles of the famed trail from Maine to Georgia lies within New Jersey.
 The elevation changes are gentle compared to some other portions of the Appalachian Trail; in addition, hikers experience terrain that varies from dry to boggy.
 The state’s still wild enough that hikers have a chance of encountering bears along the path.

-When you don’t feel up to tackling one of America’s most famous trails, there are plenty of hikes, easy and hard, in all parts of the state.
+When you don’t feel up to tackling one of America’s most famous trails, there are plenty of hikes, easy to difficult, in all parts of the state.
 There are more than 30 state parks and forests, plus trails and recreation areas that are part of the National Park Service.
 Rails-to-trails projects make hiking accessible to urban residents.
 Many of the parks and trails are also accessible through public transportation, so you don’t need a car to take a walk in the woods.

 The best hiking in NJ lets hikers explore mountains, swamps, forests and beaches—sometimes on the same trail.
 Here are some of the best ways to take a hike in New Jersey, in every region.